 Check the Cruise Compass for when A Royal Mystery will be offered.

 Where is the Odyssey of the Seas right now?

-In summer 2022, Odyssey will transition to offer Mediterranean cruises from Rome, beginning in May 2022.
+In summer 2023, Odyssey will transition to offer Mediterranean cruises.

 Which restaurants are free on Odyssey of the Seas?